YOUR AD HERE »

 The raised fees were meant to cover the department’s 2025 operating budget.
 Projected 2025 revenue without a fee increase was about $430,000, while 2024 department expenses totaled $763,911.

-However, current county building permit fees — the International Code Council’s (ICC) national average price per square foot multiplied by a .6 modifier — only cover around half of the budget, according to Plano.
+However, current county building permit fees only cover around half of the budget, according to Plano.

-To cover the entire operating budget, building permit fees will now increase to the August 2025 ICC national average and automatically update every six months when valuations are adjusted to account for inflation.
+To cover the entire operating budget, building permit fees will now be calculated using the most recent ICC valuation data and automatically update every six months to account for inflation.

-It costs anywhere from $250 to $800 per square foot to construct a home in Garfield County, according to Plano’s memo.
-Even with increased fees, building permits will only account for around 0.73% of the total construction costs for a 3,000 square foot home at $250 per foot.
+It costs anywhere from $250 to $800 per square foot to actually construct a home in Garfield County, according to Plano’s memo.
+Even with increased fees, building permits will only account for around 0.73% of the actual total construction cost for a 3,000 square foot home at $250 per foot.

 Permit fee increases will go into effect within the next month, after county commissioners sign a resolution officially implementing the new rate, according to Plano.